-The IS discipline has a rich history of design research using concepts from language, communication, and psychology (Janson and Woo 1996; Lyytinen 1985), including ML work geared toward NLP artifacts (Abbasi and Chen 2008, Abbasi et al. 2018, Li et al. 2020).
+The IS discipline has a rich history of design research utilizing concepts from language, communication, and psychology (Woo 2001; Lytinen 1985), including machine learning work geared towards NLP artifacts (Abbasi and Chen 2008; Abbasi et al. 2018; Li et al. 2020).
 There is no question that recent advancements in deep learning, namely language models driven by transformers (Devlin et al. 2019), have disrupted NLP design research.
-In essence, the domain-adapted feature engineering paradigm that was pervasive for many years in text categorization studies, where researchers developed and applied carefully constructed knowledge bases and lexical thesauri, has seemingly been rendered extinct by models capable of using millions, even billions, of parameters tuned on massive text corpora
+In essence, the domain-adapted feature engineering paradigm that was pervasive for many years in text categorization studies - where researchers developed and applied carefully constructed knowledge bases and lexical thesauri - has seemingly been rendered extinct by models capable of employing millions, even billions of parameters tuned on massive text corpora (Brown et al. 2020).